wez/wez.github.io/_posts/2011-03-21-scriptable-debugger.markdown

 ======

-I think this is really quite a cool concept, and will be following through to flesh this out fully.
+I think this is really quite a cool concept, and will be following through to flesh this out more fully.
 What I'm also interested in doing is adding in some more functionality to make it a halfway decent interactive debugger.

 My personal debugger needs tend to be focused on inspecting a target